linode/docs/docs/websites/host-a-website-with-high-availability/index.md

         yum update

 {{< note >}}
 Most steps in this guide require root privileges.
 Be sure you're entering the commands as root, or using `sudo` if you're using a limited user account.
-If you’re not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, visit our [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## GlusterFS

-Our first step in creating a high-availability setup is to install and configure a file system using GlusterFS.
+The first step towards creating a high-availability setup is to install and configure a file system using GlusterFS.
 In this section, we'll be using three 2GB Linodes named `gluster1`, `gluster2`, and `gluster3`.

 Edit the `/etc/hosts` file on each Linode to match the following, substituting your own private IP addresses, fully qualified domain names, and host names: